Miss Universe Philippines 2025: Withdrawals and replacements

 Before the press presentation on February 15, two local titleholders relinquished their titles: Krizza Yco of Pampanga, to prioritize her studies; and Faith Genobaten of Dipolog, for personal reasons.
 They were succeeded by Rhancoise Mayangitan and Jazzle Iba, respectively.

 Out of the 69 contestants subsequently confirmed, nine announced their withdrawal before the coronation night: Chella Falconer of Cebu, Maica Martinez of Cabanatuan, KC Joy Defiesta of Zamboanga City, Princess Ryla Fernandez of Alberta, Canada, Kriezl Jane Torres of Bukidnon, Hanna Michelle Gilmore of Los Angeles, Stefanie Przewodnik of Mandaue, Jamaica Long of Palawan, and Ybonne Ortega of Sindangan.

 Princess Nanda Ibrahim was initially set to represent Dapitan, but she resigned from her local title and was instead appointed as the candidate for Guipos, Zamboanga del Sur.
 Irish Raine Sescon was originally going to represent Pagadian, but she also resigned her local title and was appointed as the candidate for Ozamiz instead.

 Location and date

 On March 13, the organization scheduled the finals for May 2.
-The pageant will be held at the SM Mall of Asia Arena in Pasay for the fourth consecutive year.
+The pageant was held at the SM Mall of Asia Arena in Pasay for the fourth consecutive year.